fieldtrip/website/workshop/natmeg/preprocessing.md

 {% include image src="/assets/img/workshop/natmeg/preprocessing/natmeg_flowchart1.png" width="400" %}

-_Figure: A schematic overview of the steps in averaging of event related fields_
+_Figure: A schematic overview of the steps in averaging of event-related fields_

 ### Reading and preprocessing the interesting trials